-The Certificate in Clinical and Translational Science requires 16 s.h. of credit.
+The undergraduate Certificate in Clinical and Translational Science requires 16 s.h. of credit.
 Students must complete all course work for the certificate within three years of entering the program.

 Admission to the certificate program is selective.
 Applicants must fulfill the following requirements by the end of the semester in which they apply:

 have a cumulative g.p.a. of at least 3.00;

 have earned a minimum of 45 s.h. of college-level credit;

 have been engaged in mentored scientific research at the University of Iowa;

 have completed one of these: MATH:1380 Calculus and Matrix Algebra for Business or MATH:1460 Calculus for the Biological Sciences or MATH:1550 Engineering Mathematics I: Single Variable Calculus or MATH:1850 Calculus I.